 Posted On: February 19, 2021

-You’re protected from wholesale power price spikes.
+You’re protected from wholesale power price swings.

 If you’re having trouble with your bill, we can help.

 This winter storm has placed some unexpected financial hardships on many Texans.
-If you feel like the extra strain has put you at risk of being unable to pay your electricity bill, contact us as soon as you can to discuss potential payment options.
+If you feel that the extra strain has put you at risk of being unable to pay your electricity bill, contact us as soon as you can to discuss potential payment options.